SMSPIRITUALITY—MEDIA

 The Quran in Persian

-The honorific the Quran in Persian was given to the Masnavī in the fifteenth century by the Sufi poet ʿAbd al-Raḥmān Jāmī, and the description is not a polite exaggeration.
-The poem is built from sustained quranic exegesis: almost every parable is staged as a commentary on a verse; almost every doctrinal aside extends the taʾwīl, the inner interpretation, that the Sufi reading tradition had been developing since the ninth century.
-The Masnavī is also where the doctrines classical Sufism developed in prose — *fanāʾ*, annihilation in God, and baqāʾ, abiding in God, the unity of being inherited from Ibn ʿArabī, the wayfaring through stations and states — are rendered into the mnemonic, parable-bearing form that allowed them to travel beyond scholarly circles.
+The honorific the Quran in Persian was given to the Masnavī in the fifteenth century by the Sufi poet ʿAbd al-Raḥmān Jāmī.
+The description is not an exaggeration.
+Almost every parable is staged as a commentary on a Quranic verse.
+Almost every doctrinal aside extends the taʾwīl, the inner interpretation, that the Sufi reading tradition had developed since the ninth century.
+The Masnavī also gives the doctrines classical Sufism had worked out in prose a parable-bearing, mnemonic form that let them travel beyond scholarly circles. *Fanāʾ*, annihilation in God, and baqāʾ, abiding in God, the unity of being inherited from Ibn ʿArabī, the wayfaring through stations and states: all are rendered in a shape accessible to the educated reader rather than only the trained jurist.
 After Rūmī, the Masnavī is what most ordinary educated Persian-, Turkish-, Urdu- and Pashto-speaking Sufis actually read.

 The Mevlevi inheritance

-Rūmī's son Sulṭān Walad organised the disciples into the order that became the Mevlevi — the whirling dervishes — with Konya, in modern central Turkey, as its centre.
-The order's liturgy is built around recitations of the Masnavī set to ney-flute and percussion; the rotational dance (the samāʿ) was developed as a method of reciting the text with the body.
-The Mevlevi survived the dissolution of the Ottoman Sufi orders in 1925 — Atatürk closed every tekke by decree — through a narrow legal exception that reclassified them as a cultural performance, and have continued to teach the text through the twentieth century as both a liturgical and an interpretive curriculum.
+Rūmī's son Sulṭān Walad organised the disciples into the order that became the Mevlevi, the whirling dervishes, centred on Konya in modern central Turkey.
+The order's liturgy is built around recitations of the Masnavī set to ney-flute and percussion.
+The rotational dance, the samāʿ, was developed as a way of reciting the text with the body.
+The Mevlevi survived the dissolution of the Ottoman Sufi orders in 1925: Atatürk closed every tekke by decree, but a narrow legal exception reclassified the order as a cultural performance.
+They have continued to teach the text through the twentieth century as both a liturgical and an interpretive curriculum.

 In English